 Once a diagnosis is confirmed, BL can be treated differently than other lymphomas.
 Treatment for BL often includes chemotherapy, immunotherapies, and a CNS prophylaxis, which involves an injection of chemotherapy and/or radiation therapy directly into a vein to kill cancer cells within the central nervous system.
 If you have any of the above symptoms, you should see a doctor for further testing to confirm the diagnosis.
 Biopsies are often done to categorize the lymphoma as Burkitt.

-Lymphoma patients may also consider clinical trials, which offer access to new treatments that are not widely available.
+Lymphoma patients may also consider clinical trials, which offer access to new studies that are not widely available.
 Massive Bio guides patients through a comprehensive, artificial intelligence powered clinical trial matching process.
-Participating in a clinical trial provides patients with new treatments they would otherwise not have access to.
+Participating in a clinical trial provides patients with new studies they would otherwise not have access to.
 There are approximately 52 active clinical trials for BL therapies in the United States.
 If you want to learn more about clinical trials for lymphoma, contact your team at Massive Bio.